Resource Banner

 What is the Future of Unix?

 Unix operating systems have powered mission-critical applications worldwide for more than four years.
-But as technology evolves the future of Unix is at a crossroads.
-Today, it is a story of continuity and adaptability.
+However, as technology evolves, the future of Unix will be at a crossroads.

 Unix has diversified into various flavors, many tailored for proprietary hardware like RISC architectures.
 A significant portion of the Unix market has transitioned to Linux—a system initially deemed “Unix-like.”